-The theory we developed in the previous sections made the hypothesis that \mathbb{K} is a computable subfield of \mathbb{C} mostly in order to reuse results from our previous article.
+The theory we developed in the previous sections made the hypothesis that $\mathbb{K}$ is a computable subfield of $\mathbb{C}$ mostly in order to reuse results from our previous article.
 However, the theory easily adapts to equations that depend rationally on auxiliary parameters, and our implementation is able to deal with this example as well.
-It will be called Katz_Linden in what follows.